 However, our research uncovered that users don’t just want content, but want it formatted in an easily digestible way.
 Proper formatting in a post resulted in +6%pp better engagement performance on that piece of content.

 When creating body copy for a post, it’s important to keep readability in mind.
 Formatting posts with organized lists and colons (:) draw the reader’s eye through the text and guide them to the most important pieces of information.
 Additionally, using numbers to list out items or steps in a process appeals to audiences.

 Conversely, our research found that lists in paragraphs with an excess of commas take more effort to read and as a result lose followers’ attention.

 Remember when creating body copy that readability is an important factor in capturing and keeping consumers’ attention.

-How to set the ground rules for your influencer partnerships.
+IMPACT OF DISCLOSURES: How to set the ground rules for your influencer partnerships.

 The proliferation of influencers was fast — faster than the Federal Trade Commission (FTC) could keep up with in terms of regulation and guidelines.
 While broad guidelines were introduced in late 2017, it wasn’t until late 2019 that the FTC more clearly defined disclosures and sponsorships and started very publicly enforcing compliance with their influencer guidelines.

 With the importance of disclosures and FTC compliance in mind, we looked at how copy-based disclosures impacted influencer content, specifically the volume of disclosures as well as the location of the disclosures within the posts’ copy.